"Dr. Farias is a kind of clinical genius in his work with the dystonias.

 He considers that the term dystonia does not accurately describe the reality that these patients encounter.
 He has coined a new term for the phenomena which is Movement Confusion Disorder, because he believes it more precisely encompasses the mechanics at play in the brain.

 He considers Dystonia to be a temporary lack or loss of accuracy and precision in brain activity.
 For this reason Dr. Farias Neuroplastic training aims to retune the brain and restore proper function of cognitive processes, perception and motor functions.

-This new vision of what is implied by the phenomena of dystonia has allowed him to achieve unprecedented improvements and recoveries in patients affected by Musicians' Dystonia, Writers’ Cramp, Blepharospasms, Athletes’ Dystonias/ Yips, Surgeons' Dystonia, Cervical Dystonia and Ankle Dystonia, Spasmodic Dysphonia, Oromandibular dystonia, Facial dystonia and Generalized dystonia.
+This new vision of what is implied by the phenomena of dystonia has allowed him to achieve unprecedented improvements and recoveries in patients affected by Cervical Dystonia, Musicians' Dystonia, Writers’ Cramp-Hand dystonia, Blepharospasms, Athletes’ Dystonias/ Yips, Surgeons' Dystonia, Leg and Ankle Dystonia, Spasmodic Dysphonia, Oromandibular dystonia, Facial dystonia and Generalized dystonia.

 Dr. Farias has developed a system to induce neuroplastic changes in the brain in less than 15 minutes.
 This unmasking of silent neural pathways in the brain so rapidly has challenged the mainstream thinking about the possibilities that retraining has to bring about actual changes in the structure and function of the brain.

 Dr. Farias’ neuroplastic retraining is based on the remembering of lost functions as a way of reinstalling them.
 For this reason Dr. Farias first referred to his method as the art of remembering.
 In his opinion patients affected by dystonia live trapped in a brain loop that actualizes memories of erroneous movements.
 In order to break the loop, it is necessary to make a regression to the original memories of the proper motion rescuing and using them to regenerate functional neural pathways.